JesseTheSE/node-red-contrib-roc/README.md

 The flows don't use any nodes that are not included in Node-RED by default.
 The goal is to support the ROC Protocol without having to install any additional nodes, meaning it can be done as a copy-and-paste operation from a computer and doesn't require an active internet connection.

 # Adding the drivers to a Node-RED flow
-### Note: This instructions are geared towards the user who has never used github before.
+### Note: This instructions are geared towards the user who has never used GitHub before.
 There are often other, easier ways to accomplish the following for those already familiar.
 ### 1) Download files to your computer
 Go to the main the main node-red-contrib-roc directory (you're likely there now) and click on the green "Clone or download" button and select "Download ZIP."
 A ZIP file containing the drivers and dataType list will be downloaded.